RocketPy-Team/RocketPy/docs/user/sensitivity.rst

 measures.
 The sensitivity analysis results is telling that the best parameter to be measured with increase precision is the mass.
-And it makes sense: the mass of the rocket is one of the most critical parameters and the instrumental error of :math:`0.5` Kg is just too much.
+And it makes sense: the mass of the rocket is one of the most critical parameters and the instrumental error of :math:`0.5` kg is just too much.